 - You can see part of the country.
 What better way to see the views than the front passenger seat of a car!
 I found that my drivers would point out different things along the way and we also got to talk about road tolls!

 - You can pick who you want to take the trip with.
 This is dependent on what towns you’re travelling between as some towns tend to have alot of trips happening and some with not so much.
 If you have choice, you can pick which age group/gender you want to travel with which I think is a good thing.
+As I mentioned earlier, there is a review system so you can see how past trips have gone and what the driver (or passenger) was like.

 - Meeting place.
 Once a driver agrees to take you, you both have to settle on a meeting place.
 Usually, the driver has the final say and it can be hard to try and find a place you can easily get to with your luggage without having transport costs blow out.
-I had very good luck and found someone where I could walk to most of the places but you might not always have this luxury.
+I had very good luck and found somewhere where I could walk to most of the places but you might not always have this luxury.

 Have you used blablacar?
 What were your experiences?